TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Check if we don't assume too much about the subject in damage indication system
+	- or in draw sentiences hud for that matter
+- both should abort early if the subject is not sentient
+- be wary of any state that you hold in damage indication system
+	- because the ids might change identities or become dead suddenly

 - Let only the headshot sound wait for confirmation
 - Fix first blood being counted during warmup
 - Make the shield a bit lighter for balance